-All necessary files have been uploaded
+All necessary files have been uploaded, and contain:

 • All figure captions

 • All tables (including title, description, footnotes)

 • All references mentioned in the Reference list are cited in the text, and vice versa

 • Permission has been obtained for use of copyrighted material from other sources (including the Web)

 One set of page proofs in PDF format will be sent by e-mail to the corresponding author.
 Elsevier now sends PDF proofs which can be annotated; for this you will need to download Adobe Reader© version 7 (or higher) available free from http://www.adobe.com/products/acrobat/readstep2.html.

-instructions on how to annotate PDF files will accompany the proofs.
+Instructions on how to annotate PDF files will accompany the proofs.
 The exact system requirements are given at the Adobe site: http://www.adobe.com/products/reader/systemreqs.
 If you do not wish to use the PDF annotations function, you may list the corrections (including replies to the Query Form) in an e-mail.
 Please list your corrections quoting line number.
 If, for any reason, this is not possible, then mark the corrections and any other comments (including replies to the Query Form) on a printout of your proof and return by fax, or scan the pages and e-mail, or by post.
 Please use this proof only for checking the typesetting, editing, completeness and correctness of the text, tables and figures.
 Significant changes to the article as accepted for publication will only be considered at this stage with permission from the Editor.
 We will do everything possible to get your article published quickly and accurately.
 Therefore, it is important to ensure that all of your corrections are sent back to us in one communication: please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
 Proofreading is solely your responsibility.
 Note that Elsevier may proceed with the publication of your article if no response is received.